adamskrodzki/gpt-engineer/README.md

 **Results**:
 - Check the generated files in my-new-project/workspace

+### Usage with docker

+- create .env file in project root directory, with env variable `OPENAI_API_KEY` with proper value
+- `docker build -t gpt-engineer .`
+- `docker run -v "$(pwd)/.env:/app/.env" gpt-engineer` - if you want to run container that you can attach to with IDE to run actual task for gpt-engineer
+- `docker run -v "$(pwd)/.env:/app/.env" gpt-engineer my-project` - if you want to execute gpt-engineer right away working on task defined in my-project

+You can replace `example` with any other folder containing `main_prompt` file

 ### Limitations
 Implementing additional chain of thought prompting, e.g. [Reflexion](https://github.com/noahshinn024/reflexion), should be able to make it more reliable and not miss requested functionality in the main prompt.